-SIEPT

-SCHOOL INDIVIDUALIZED EDUCATION PROGRAM TIMELINESS
+SIEPT SCHOOL INDIVIDUALIZED EDUCATION PROGRAM

-SIEPT 1

-SCHOOL INDIVIDUALIZED EDUCATION PROGRAM TIMELINESS
+SIEPT 1 SCHOOL INDIVIDUALIZED EDUCATION PROGRAM TIMELINESS

-School completes 100% of required Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.

-School completes 95-99% of required Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes 100% of required Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.
+School completes 95-99% of required Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.